George Mikan: College career

-Mikan was named the Helms NCAA College Player of the Year in 1944 and 1945 and was an All-American three times.
+Mikan was named the Helms NCAA College Player of the Year in 1944 and 1945 and was an All-American basketball player three times.
 In 1945, he led DePaul to the NIT title, which at that time was more prestigious than the NCAA title.
-Mikan led the nation in scoring with 23.9 points per game in 1944–45 and 23.1 in 1945–46.
-When DePaul won the 1945 NIT, Mikan was named Most Valuable Player for scoring 120 points in three games, including 53 points in a 97–53 win over Rhode Island; his 53-point total equaled the score of the entire Rhode Island team.
+Mikan led the nation in scoring with 23.9 points per game in 1944–45 and 23.1 points per game in 1945–46.
+When DePaul won the 1945 NIT, Mikan was named Most Valuable Player for scoring 120 points in three games, including 53 points in a 97–53 win over Rhode Island.

 Professional career

 Chicago American Gears (1946–1947)

 After the end of the 1945–46 college season, Mikan signed with the Chicago American Gears of the National Basketball League, a predecessor of the modern NBA.
-He played with them for 25 games at the end of the 1946–47 NBL season, scoring 16.5 points per game as a rookie.
-Mikan led the Gears to third place finish at the 1946 World Professional Basketball Tournament, where he was elected Most Valuable Player after scoring 100 points in five games, and also voted into the All-NBL Team.
+He played with the Gears for 25 games at the end of the 1946–47 NBL season, scoring 16.5 points per game as a rookie.
+Mikan led the Gears to a third-place finish at the 1946 World Professional Basketball Tournament, where he was named Most Valuable Player after scoring 100 points in five games.
+Mikan was also chosen for the All-NBL Team.

-However, before the start of the 1947–48 NBL season, Maurice White, the president of the American Gear Company and the owner of the American Gears NBL team, pulled the team out of the league.
-White planned to create a 24-team league called the Professional Basketball League of America, in which he owned all the teams and arenas.
-However, the league folded after just a month, and the players of White's teams were equally distributed among the 11 remaining NBL franchises.
-As a consequence, every team had a 9.09% chance of landing Mikan, who ended up on the Minneapolis Lakers, playing for coach John Kundla.
+Before the start of the 1947–48 NBL season, Gears owner Maurice White pulled the team out of the league.
+White attempted to create a 24-team league called the Professional Basketball League of America in which he owned all the teams.
+However, the league folded after just a month, and the players of White's teams were distributed among the remaining NBL franchises via dispersal draft.
+The new Minneapolis Lakers were the successor franchise to the Detroit Gems, which had the NBL's worst record at 4–40 and thus had the first pick in the dispersal draft, using the pick on Mikan.
+After several days of negotiations – Mikan was attending law school at DePaul and wanted to remain in Chicago – Mikan agreed to a contract with the Lakers, playing for coach John Kundla.